loftwah/devops-refresher/aws-labs/03-ecr/README.md

 terraform destroy -auto-approve
 ```

+If deletion is blocked, ensure `force_delete=true` or delete all images first.

 ## Troubleshooting

 - `docker login` fails: ensure the `aws ecr get-login-password` command uses the same region/profile as the repo.
 - Private subnets can’t pull: ensure NAT or ECR interface endpoints are present and DNS support/hostnames are enabled in the VPC.
 - PTC not working: confirm the image path includes your prefix and upstream path (e.g., `dockerhub/library/...`).

+## Check Your Understanding

+- When would you use ECR Public vs a Pull‑Through Cache?
+- Which role needs permissions to push to ECR, and which to pull at runtime?

 ---